Skip to main content

 Early Germanic Languages

 Dr Howard Jones works primarily on the early Germanic languages.
-His recent work includes papers on the passive in Old English, on grammatical mood in the Old English Bede, and on lexical choice in Luther’s Bible translations.
-Current projects include The Oxford Guide to Old High German and Old Saxon (with Luise Morawetz and William Thurlwell) to be published by OUP, a study of grammatical mood across the early Germanic languages, and a functional account of the perfect in Homer (these last with Morgan Macleod).
+His most recent work includes papers on the passive in Old English, on grammatical mood in the Old English Bede, and on lexical choice in Luther’s Bible translations.
+His Introduction to Middle High German, co-authored with Martin Jones, was recently published by OUP.
+Outside Germanic he recently co-authored with Morgan Macleod a functional account of the perfect tense in Homeric Greek.
+Current projects include The Oxford Guide to Old High German and Old Saxon (with Luise Morawetz and William Thurlwell) to be published by OUP and a paper on conditional sentences across the early Germanic languages (with Morgan Macleod).

 Middle Dutch